AbibuSheriff/OpenReliefJamaica/docs/frontend/README.md

-🎨 Frontend Documentation — OpenRelief Jamaica
+Frontend Documentation — OpenRelief Jamaica

-The frontend of OpenRelief Jamaica is built using Base44’s component-based UI builder, delivering a fast, mobile-first interface designed for real emergency conditions such as hurricanes, outages, and low-connectivity zones.
+The frontend of OpenRelief Jamaica is built using Base44’s component-based UI builder.
+It delivers a fast, mobile-first interface designed for real emergency conditions such as hurricanes, outages, and low-connectivity zones.

 This documentation explains the full user experience, UI decisions, page flows, and how the frontend integrates with the backend API.

 1. Overview

-The frontend delivers three core user flows:
+The frontend provides three core user flows:

-1. Citizens
+1.1 Citizens

-Submit emergency needs quickly and safely.
+Users can submit emergency needs quickly and safely.

-2. Relief Workers / NGOs
+1.2 Relief Workers / NGOs

-View real-time reports, filter incidents, and coordinate responses.
+Users can view real-time reports, filter incidents, and coordinate responses.

-3. Admins
+1.3 Admins

-Review reports, validate organisations, and oversee activity.
+Admins review reports, validate organisations, and oversee system activity.

-Every screen is designed for clarity, speed, and emergency usability.
+Every screen is designed for clarity, speed, and usability in emergency conditions.

 2. Home Page

-The home screen introduces the platform and gives instant access to key actions.
+The home screen introduces the platform and gives immediate access to primary actions.

-Screenshots:
+2.1 Screenshots

 home-1.png